 Perhaps you’ve thought about pursuing a new role, but lack experience with a key qualification, or you’re a bit rusty with some of the requirements.
 Stepping outside of your day job and into a volunteer project affords you the chance to learn new professional skills while sharpening others.

-Some of the highly transferable skills you can strengthen or develop include conducting presentations, public speaking, managing teams, projects and budgets, coordinating events, liaising with sponsors, fundraising and mentoring.
-If you chair a committee, you can hone leadership skills, and if the group meets remotely, you can sharpen remote team management experience as well.
+Some of the highly transferable skills you can strengthen or develop include managing teams, projects and budgets, leading presentations and fundraising campaigns, coordinating events, liaising with sponsors and mentoring.
+If you chair a committee, you can further hone leadership and communications skills.

 If you’ve focused on a single functional area over the course of your career (like marketing or finance) and would like to broaden your experience and knowledge base, volunteering can help make that happen.
 Additionally, you can gain an insider’s perspective into the inner workings of a nonprofit and other industries as well.
 This exposure is particularly helpful for those considering a career change or pivot into a different job function or industry.

-If you serve on a nonprofit board, it can lay the groundwork for future leadership positions and board seats at public and private companies (in addition to other nonprofits).
+If you serve on a nonprofit board, it can lay the groundwork for future leadership positions and board seats at public and private companies.
 In some cases, your involvement can turn into a full-time paid position at the organization.

-If you’re in between jobs, reentering the workforce or transitioning from a part-time role, your confidence might be lacking.
+If you’re in between jobs, unhappy in your current role, have a non-supportive boss etc., your confidence might be lacking.
 Pursuing a meaningful volunteer experience can be a catalyst to feeling more productive, helpful and valuable.
-Your improved confidence and self-worth will come across when meeting others and you’ll make a stronger first impression.
-A poised and positive impression is essential when networking — especially when pursuing your next opportunity.
+Your improved confidence will come across when meeting others and you’ll make a better first impression.
+A poised and positive impression is essential when networking -- especially when pursuing your next opportunity.

 The expertise and skills you draw from as a volunteer or volunteer board member can make a difference in an organization, industry, community and individual lives.
-Seeing the direct results of your time and contribution is a reward unto itself and it may also drive a new approach to how you do your job, both broadly speaking and on a daily basis.
+Seeing the direct results of your time and contribution is a reward unto itself and it may also drive a new approach to how you do your job.

 In addition, working with and mentoring passionate, dedicated people is invigorating.
 The resulting inspiration, connection and engagement can motivate you to lead and collaborate more effectively.
 It can also help drive your career to the next level, whether within your current organization or outside of it.

-Utilizing your expertise to contribute meaningfully to an organization’s mission and goals can elevate your professional reputation and reinforce sought-after qualities like being dedicated, strategic, creative, insightful, collaborative, a key advisor and guide, an effective communicator and someone who gets things done.
+Utilizing your expertise to contribute meaningfully to an organization’s mission and goals can elevate your professional reputation and reinforce sought-after qualities like being a trusted advisor, effective communicator, someone who gets things done and is collaborative, creative, insightful and dedicated.
 Your visibility and value within the organization and its stakeholders will grow.
 Organizational leaders, volunteers and board members may know the benefits of working with you firsthand, which can be helpful when pursuing future professional opportunities.

-If serving on a nonprofit board, the appointment is a public endorsement of your expertise and value, showing that an organization entrusts you with a vital, visible and influential role.
+If serving on a nonprofit board, the appointment is a public endorsement of your expertise, showing that an organization entrusts you with a vital, visible and influential role.
 You can communicate and promote this affiliation, raising your professional profile among your peers, within your organization and possibly across your industry.
-Board affiliation can also enhance the brand and reputation of the organization for which you work.
-Altogether, this can help strengthen your candidacy for a promotion, new role or board position and increase your value in the workplace.
+This can help strengthen your candidacy for a promotion, new role or board position and increase your value in the workplace.

 Giving back to causes, initiatives and groups that you feel passionate about – through donation of your time and talent – not only helps advance missions that you care about, but it also drives professional growth and career advancement.
 When you give of yourself, you gain back deepened interests, a broader network, greater influence and a stronger personal brand.